 Your vote is important.
 Whether or not you plan to attend the Annual Meeting, please indicate your vote by promptly executing and returning the enclosed proxy card, or by voting by telephone or over the Internet.
-Shareholders of record as of the close of business on February 28, 2017, the record date, are entitled to receive notice of and to vote at the Annual Meeting.
+Shareholders of record as of the close of business on February 28, 2018, the record date, are entitled to receive notice of and to vote at the Annual Meeting.

-We urge you to vote for the election of the 14 nominees, to approve the annual frequency for future advisory votes on the compensation of M&T Bank Corporation's Named Executive Officers, to approve the compensation of M&T Bank Corporation's Named Executive Officers, and to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T Bank Corporation for the year ending December 31, 2017.
+We urge you to vote for the election of the 17 nominees, to approve the 2017 compensation of M&T Bank Corporation's Named Executive Officers, and to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T Bank Corporation for the year ending December 31, 2018.